LuisContrerasGlz/Movie_VisualAPI_Python/readme.md

-# Movies App with API — Harvard CS50 Web — Final Project
+# Movies App with API — Harvard CS50 Web

 # Distinctiveness and Complexity:
  This is a web application that allows you to browse popular movies using The Movie Database (TMDb) API.
 The application displays a grid of movie posters and titles, and allows you to navigate through pages of movie results using pagination buttons.